aaronbloomfield/pdr/uva/syllabus.md

 - Pre-labs are due at the same time for everybody, regardless of your lab section; that time is the beginning of the FIRST Tuesday lab.
 - In-labs are due at the end of the day on Tuesday.
-- Post-labs are due at the start of the *first* lecture on Friday, regardless of which lecture section you are registered for; the exact time is on the [lab due dates page][7]
+- Post-labs are due at 10 am on Friday, regardless of which lecture section you are registered for; the exact time is on the [lab due dates page][7]
 - Any late lab part will receive 25% off (for just that part) for the first 24 hours (or part thereof) that it is late, after which no credit will be given.
 Note that a computer program does this deduction -- so if your lab is 1 second late, it still receives 25% off.

 **Computing resources:** There are two specific computer resources needed for this course:

 - You need to have a working computer that can run a recent build of [VirtualBox][36], with enough hard drive space (and memory) to use a course VirtualBox image (about 15 Gb will be needed for the install, and then 10 Gb  will be used once the installation files are deleted).
 Any computer made in the last 3 years will suffice for these requirements (and many older ones will as well).
 It does not matter if it is a desktop or notebook; nor does the speed matter.
-    - ~~If your computer breaks, you can contact the CS systems staff for a loaner laptop -- they are in the basement of Rice hall, in rooms ?? and ??.
-Tell them you are in my class, and they will provide you with a machine to borrow.~~
+    - If your computer breaks, you can contact the CS systems staff for a loaner laptop -- they are in the basement of Rice hall, in rooms ?? and ??.
+Tell them you are in my class, and they will provide you with a machine to borrow.
-	- If your computer breaks, please submit a [support request][42].
+	- If your computer breaks, please submit a support request (not yet ready).
 If you are on grounds, we may be able to provide you with a loaner machine.

 **Attendance:** Attendance is highly recommended but not required in either lecture or lab.
 Unless you have received special permission, you cannot attend labs that you are not enrolled in due to space constraints.
 Please see the [first set of lecture slides][11] for more information about the lab schedule.
 In particular with regards to the fact that there is a lab the week of Thanksgiving break (in fall semesters) or the weeks before and after spring break (in spring semesters).

 **Professionalism:** We are all adults, and should act like such.
 Acting in an unprofessional manner that disrupts the class will first incur a stern talking-to.
 After that, a grade penalty may be assessed.
-Examples include: disrupting class, trolling people on Piazza, abusing the [support request][42] system, etc.  This is meant to keep people from repeatedly disrupting class; we are not trying to be super strict on this.
+Examples include: disrupting class, trolling people on Piazza, abusing the support request (not yet ready) system, etc.  This is meant to keep people from repeatedly disrupting class; we are not trying to be super strict on this.
 While we generally expect to give a warning prior to any other action, infractions that go well beyond unprofessional may incr penalties with no warning.

 **Honor Policy:** There have been a large number of honor violations in this class and other low-level CS courses recently.
 Outside the normal UVa honor policy rules, we have these additional rules: